yohasebe/ruby-wordle/README.md

 # Word-lists for Wordle

-Lists of *n*-letter English words and a Ruby script that generate them
+Lists of 5-letter English words and a Ruby script that generate lists of *n*-letter words

-### Lists of English Words of 5 Letters (Useful to solve Wordle)
+### Lists of English Words of 5 Letters (useful to solve Wordle)

 `word-lists/5/word-list-uniq`

-A list of 5 letter words, generated using a ruby script and the original word list.
+A list of five-letter words, generated using a ruby script and the original word list.

 `word-lists/5/word-list`